The Breed Street Clinic opened on January 27, 1994, after the owners of the former Deakin Street Clinic in Traralgon recognised a need to expand.

 Dr Nabeel Ahmed joined us in June 2016.
 Dr Shoma Chowdhury joined the clinic in October 2017.
 Dr Omifolaji moved to Melbourne in February 2018 and opened his own clinic.

-To provide care for clinic patients, there are currently eleven General Practitioners, nine are Fellows of the Royal Australian College of General Practitioners, two Practitioners are undertaking their general practice training with Eastern Victoria General Practice Training.
+To provide care for clinic patients, there are currently ten General Practitioners, seven are Fellows of the Royal Australian College of General Practitioners, one Practitioner is undertaking their general practice training with Eastern Victoria General Practice Training.

 With patient numbers ever expanding, the clinic was enlarged in 2007, adding five consulting rooms on the northern side of the building, increasing the number to fourteen consulting rooms.